 9. Greek yogurt with fresh fruit and granola

-The key with this breastfeeding snack is to ensure you’re eating full-fat, no sugar added Greek yogurt, and top with your fruit of choice.
+The key with this breastfeeding snack is to ensure you eat full-fat, no-sugar-added Greek yogurt and top it with your fruit of choice.
 Many “fruit-inside” yogurts contain extra unnecessary sugars.

 10. Hummus and turkey toast